cscott/node-php-embed/README.md

 [![Build Status][1]][2] [![dependency status][3]][4] [![dev dependency status][5]][6]

-The node `php-embed` package binds to PHP's "embed SAPI" in order to provide interoperability between PHP and JavaScript code.
+The node `php-embed` package binds to PHP's "embed SAPI" in order to provide bidirectional interoperability between PHP and JavaScript code in a single process.

 Node/iojs >= 2.4.0 is currently required, since we use `NativeWeakMap`s
 in the implementation.
 This could probably be worked around using